AHS Centaur: Survivors

 The survivors spent 36 hours in the water, using barrels, wreckage, and the two damaged lifeboats for flotation.
 During this time, they drifted approximately 19.6 nmi north east of Centaur's calculated point of sinking and spread out over an area of 2 nmi.Smith, Three Minutes of Time, p.
-26 The survivors saw at least four ships and several aircraft, but could not attract their attention.
+26 The survivors saw at least four ships and several aircraft during this time, but were unable to attract their attention.

-At the time of rescue, the survivors were in two large and three small groups, with several more floating alone.
-Amongst those rescued were Sister Ellen Savage, the only surviving nurse from 12 aboard; Leslie Outridge, the only surviving doctor from 18 aboard; Gordon Rippon, second officer and most senior surviving crew member; and Richard Salt, the Torres Strait ship pilot.Milligan and Foley, Australian Hospital Ship Centaur, p.
-156 In 1944, Ellen Savage was presented with the George Medal for providing medical care, boosting morale, and displaying courage during the wait for rescue.
+At the time of rescue, the survivors were in two large and three smaller groups, with several more floating alone.
+Amongst those rescued were Sister Ellen Savage, the only surviving nurse from the 12 aboard; Leslie Outridge, the only surviving doctor of the 18 aboard; Gordon Rippon, second officer and most senior surviving crew member; and Richard Salt, the Torres Strait ship pilot.Milligan and Foley, Australian Hospital Ship Centaur, p.
+156 In 1944, Ellen Savage was presented with the George Medal for providing medical care, boosting morale, and displaying meritorious courage during the wait for rescue.